reinderien/inspiration/readme.md

 search space would then need to occur across SIMD elements, with all elements in the core using the same ƒ set.
 The top-level parent would divide the ƒ search space across cores.

+### Recursive-ƒ

+Whenever a new ƒ is attempted in the naïve algorithm, it takes O(n) time to re-evaluate the LHS in order to compare it to _y_ on the RHS - but this O(n) factor can be reduced.

+A recursive function can be used that, either from left to right or right to left, iterates through the possibilities for ƒ<sub>i</sub> at four times the speed of ƒ<sub>i - 1</sub>.
+Even though it is more complicated than calling _itertools.product_, it offers speedup by reducing evaluation redundancy.
+This is achieved on every recursion at depth _i_, reusing the prior value computed at upper depths 0 through _i_ - 1.

 ### Gray code

-Whenever a new ƒ is attempted in the naïve algorithm, it takes O(n) time to re-evaluate the LHS in order to compare it to _y_ on the RHS.
-But some improvement can be made, by ensuring that only one ƒ<sub>i</sub> changes at a time, reducing this factor to O(1).
+As with the recursive-ƒ algorithm, the O(n) factor can be reduced by eliminating some redundant re-evaluation of sections of the LHS.
+In this case, we attempt this by ensuring that only one ƒ<sub>i</sub> changes at a time, reducing this factor to O(1).

 [Gray code](https://en.wikipedia.org/wiki/Gray_code#n-ary_Gray_code) is a method of incrementing